defano/wyldcard/README.md

  `keyDown`          | Sent when a key is typed over a focused part; sends the key as an argument to the message, for example, `on keyDown theKey`
- `mouseDoubleClick` | Sent when the mouse is double-clicked over a part `mouseDown`        | Sent when the mouse is pressed over a part `mouseEnter`       | Sent when the cursor enters the bounds of a part `mouseLeave`       | Sent when the cursor leaves the bounds of a part `mouseStillDown`   | Sent when the mouse is long-pressed (held down) over a part `mouseUp`          | Sent when the mouse is pressed and released over a part `mouseWithin`      | Send repeatedly to buttons and fields while the mouse is within their bounds
+ `mouseDoubleClick` | Sent when the mouse is double-clicked over a part `mouseDown`        | Sent when the mouse is pressed over a part `mouseEnter`       | Sent when the cursor enters the bounds of a part (WyldCard sends this message to card parts but HyperCard did not)
+ `mouseLeave`       | Sent when the cursor leaves the bounds of a part (WyldCard sends this message to card parts but HyperCard did not)
+ `mouseStillDown`   | Sent when the mouse is long-pressed (held down) over a part `mouseUp`          | Sent when the mouse is pressed and released over a part `mouseWithin`      | Send repeatedly to buttons and fields while the mouse is within their bounds